MatrixEditor/caterpillar/docs/source/tutorial/basics.rst

 Pass
 ~~~~

 In case nothing should be done, just use :class:`Pass`.
+This struct won't affect the stream in any way.

 .. raw:: html

     <hr>

 .. important::
     Congratulations!
 You have successfully mastered the basics of *caterpillar*!
 Are you